-Which model will be crowned the best acoustic guitar under $300?
+Which model will be crowned the best acoustic guitar under $300 in 2023?
 We have to admit the competition’s pretty tough, with guitar manufacturers coming up with great acoustic models for the budget-conscious player.
 We’ll have to settle for a five-way tie among acoustic guitars from Yamaha, Fender and Ibanez.

 You might be wondering: Can acoustic guitars in the $200-$300 range be any good?
 Don’t they look flimsy and sound cheap?
 Well, you can put those doubts to rest because the guitars we’ve chosen are all top-notch, you’ll be wondering why they aren’t priced a lot higher.

 - Our Top Acoustic Guitars under $300

 - 1. Yamaha FG830 Acoustic Guitar

 - 2. Fender T-Bucket 300ce Acoustic Guitar